SravanRajupalem/FootballPredictions/README.rst

     player_injuries_df.to_csv('player_injuries_df.csv', index=False)

-Additionally, there are other functions that are created to obtain a new dataframe that captures profile data with additional attributes that contribute to our ML models such as 'Retired since:', 'Without Club since:', and more.
+Further, tother functions are created to obtain a new dataframe that captures profile data with additional attributes that contribute to our ML models such as 'Retired since:', 'Without Club since:', and more.
 Last, this final dataframe is generated in 3 batches since, again, the data scraping comes at a high computational cost.
 These files are exported to 3 dataframes player_profile_df_1.csv, player_profile_df_2.csv, and player_profile_df_3.csv.

 **17. Consolidate Profile Data Dataframe.ipynb**

 This is the most extensive notebook in our entire repository.
-Here is where we complete the final merge and build the main dataframe.
+Here is where we combine all created dataframes to build the main dataframe.
 Thus, be prepared to spend some time reading this notebook.

 .. image:: images/guardiola.gif